 Waivers apply to students from the countries listed above only.
 Students who are citizens of or who have studied in English in other countries (for example, India, Pakistan, the Philippines, Hong Kong, Singapore, etc.) are not exempt from the English language requirement.
 Waivers only apply to those who have studied full time in one of the countries listed on the waiver list above.
 Employment in an English-speaking country does not make you eligible for a waiver.
 Check the TOEFL and IELTS sites for more information.

-Note: The above listed circumstances are the ONLY circumstances that qualify from a waiver.
-Students who studied english (or at other English-medium schools) in countries not specified above, students who studied less than one full-time year in one of the countries specified above, and/or students that have worked in the United States or other English-speaking countries are NOT eligible for a waiver.
+Note: The above listed circumstances are the ONLY circumstances that qualify for a waiver.
+Students who studied English (or at other English-medium schools) in countries not specified above, students who studied less than one full-time year in one of the countries specified above, and/or students that have worked in the United States or other English-speaking countries are NOT eligible for a waiver.
 Student who qualify for a waiver will have it automatically applied to their account, based on the information that is entered.
 More information can be found here.

 If you are taking the TOEFL, request the scores to be sent to the University of Chicago.
 The institutional code is 1832.